seccomp(2) — Linux manual page

 A tracer will be notified if it requests

 PTRACE_O_TRACESECCOMP using ptrace(PTRACE_SETOPTIONS).
+The

-The tracer will be notified of a PTRACE_EVENT_SECCOMP and
+tracer will be notified of a PTRACE_EVENT_SECCOMP and the

-will be available to the tracer via PTRACE_GETEVENTMSG.
+be available to the tracer via PTRACE_GETEVENTMSG.

 The tracer can skip the system call by changing the system